-A lot of people in the writing-focused Facebook groups I am in have been saying they’re depressed and don’t feel like writing.
-They ask how they can get their creativity back on track.
+A lot of people in the writing-focused Facebook groups I am in have mentioned they’re depressed and don’t feel like writing.
+One of the most common questions asked is, “How can I get my creativity back on track?”

-- Take a walk, exercise, go outdoors in a natural environment, or go out and run errands.
+- Take a walk, exercise, go outdoors, or run errands.
 Movement can help spark your creativity.

 - Take a hiatus.
-This can be however long you need to make sure you’re itching to get back to the creative project.
-These hiatuses can last from a few hours to years.
+Take as long as you need.
+A hiatus can last from a few hours to years.
 I took one for four years, from 2013 until 2017.
-The start of this blog was the project that kicked me back into motion and made me serious about writing again.
-That four-year break gave me fire and passion to not give up on my writing that long ever again.
-I got so tired of not writing that I needed to write.
+The four-year break gave me fire and passion to not give up on my writing.
+I was so tired of not writing that I needed to write.

-- Work on another creative task: baking, cake decorating, sewing, cross stitching, knitting, crocheting, drawing, sketching, playing an instrument, singing, redesigning a website, using photoshop or graphic design software, or whatever you feel like doing.
-Often times, doing another creative activity can kickstart your creativity somewhere else.
+- Work on another creative task: baking, cake decorating, sewing, cross stitching, knitting, crocheting, drawing, sketching, playing an instrument, singing, redesigning a website, using Photoshop or graphic design software, or whatever you feel like doing.
+Often, doing another activity can kick-start your creativity somewhere else.

 - Set an amount of time you will allow yourself to feel blocked, then force yourself to get out of the slump.
 Don’t let it control you, but… [Read More]